gustavnavar/Grid.Blazor/docs/blazor_client/Render_button_checkbox_etc_in_a_grid_cell.md

 The generic type used has to be the component created to render the cell.

 You must also create a Blazor component that implements the **ICustomGridComponent** interface.
-This interface includes only a parameter called Item of the same type of the grid row element.
+This interface includes only a parameter called **Item** of the same type of the grid row element.
-The component can include any html elements as well as event handling feature.
+The component can include any html elements as well as any event handling features.

 ## Button